 Forged by Fire

-Unexpected alliances help Taos County, New Mexico, adapt to life with wildfires
+Unexpected alliances help Taosanos protect drinking water, vital food sources, and adapt to life with wildfires.

 Vicente Fernandez lives near the mouth of Taos Canyon, just a stone’s throw from the house where he and his 15 brothers and sisters were born.

 The kids grew up raising wheat and corn, and slaughtering sheep and pigs to feed their big family.
 To survive, they relied almost entirely on a small creek — the Rio Fernando — that starts a few miles up the canyon.
 The river irrigated crops, and provided drinking water to the family and livestock.